Bilge Pumps & Bilges

 Mosquito nets really do help the comfort factor of the people onboard.
 Mosquito nets can be made up on board initially by using net curtains or buying the correct ones from a chandler to fit overhead hatches and port lights.

-Ikea used to sell a net that went over a garden pergola that worked very well in covering the whole after deck of a motor cruiser or cockpit of a sailing boat and, with a bit of snipping and tucking, looked the part.
-The domestic door mossie net with magnetic clips works exceptionally well for sliding door arrangements.
+At one time Ikea sold a mosquito net that went over a garden pergola and worked very well in covering the whole after deck of a motor cruiser or cockpit of a sailing boat and, with a bit of snipping and tucking, looked the part.
+A domestic door mossie net with magnetic clips works very well on sliding door arrangements.

 Rats and Mice